Our Collections

 The Lorenz Room

-The new exhibition here – “Six Weeks To Go” – will be about life in the South Hams during World War II as American troops evacuated whole villages (both people and cattle!) – including Slapton and Blackawton – to enable the troops to partake in D-Day preparations.
+The new exhibition here – “Six Weeks To Go” – is about life in the South Hams during World War II as American troops evacuated whole villages (both people and cattle!) – including Slapton and Blackawton – to enable the troops to partake in D-Day preparations.

 The Duncombe Room